seananderson/metafolio/inst/ms/ms.md

 \includegraphics[width=5.0in]{../examples/cons-plans-n.pdf}
 \end{center}

-Fig. 5: The importance of preserving as many subpopulations as possible when we don't know how response diversity is distributed.
+Fig. 5: The importance of preserving as many populations as possible when we don't know how response diversity is distributed.
 In risk-return space we show environmental scenarios that are comprised primarily of (a) short-term and (b) long-term environmental fluctuations.
 We show metapopulations in which